pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ```

 **Note:** The line `Reset via USB Serial Failed!
 Did you select the right serial port?` or a warning line stating that the device could not be reset is **not a problem**.

-## Flashing pre-compiled binaries
-Pre-compiled binaries are available [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases).
-- **Multiprotocol_V1.X.X_STM32.bin** files are for transmitters with support for hardware telemetry inversion, such as Turnigy 9X, 9XR, 9X+.
-- **Multiprotocol_V1.X.X_STM32_INV.bin** files are for tranismitters which require telemetry inverted in the module firmware, such as Taranis.

-If you want to flash a pre-compiled binary file (like the Release .bin files) you will use the same USB-to-TTL adapter as [above](#connect-the-programmer).

-You will also need to download the **ST Flash Loader Demonstrator** from [here](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/flasher-stm32.html)

-Run the **ST Flash Loader Demonstrator** program.
-There are many tutorials on the web on how to use this program, for example [here](http://www.scienceprog.com/flashing-programs-to-stm32-embedded-bootloader).

 ## Troubleshooting
 You can report your problem using the [GitHub issue](https://github.com/midelic/DIY-Multiprotocol-TX-Module/issues) system or go to the [Main thread on RCGROUPS](http://www.rcgroups.com/forums/showthread.php?t=2165676) to ask your question.